Sofia Richie Is ‘Lookin’ Like A Snack’ In Short Skirt On Instagram

 Sofia had her long, blond hair parted down the middle and styled in loose waves that fell down her back and rippled down her shoulders.
 The model, who is the daughter of iconic singer Lionel Richie, also rocked a full face of makeup for the outing, which included darkened eyebrows, thick lashes, a shimmering glow on her face, pink blush on her cheeks, and a light pink color on her lips.

 Meanwhile, Sofia accessorized her sexy look with a pair of calf-length, white boots, and a tan handbag.
-In the background of the photo was a couch in the shape of a pair of red lips and bags of Cheetos products as Richie appeared to be at an event promoting the snack food.
+In the background of the photo was a couch in the shape of a pair of red lips and bags of Cheetos products, as Richie appeared to be at an event promoting the snack food.

-As previously reported by The Inquisitr, Sofia is one of the most beautiful models in Hollywood and she’s been open about her exercise and fitness routine.
+As previously reported by The Inquisitr, Sofia is one of the most beautiful models in Hollywood, and she’s been open about her exercise and fitness routine.

 Nicole Valek complied a list of things that Richie does in order to stay healthy and happy, and they consist of things such as spending time with family, being spiritual, taking breaks from social media, keeping her thoughts positive, and practicing gratitude in her daily life.